pymtl/pymtl3-hardfloat/README.md

 $ cd build/
 $ pytest ../HardFloat/test/ -v

 *This commands runs all PyMTL3 provided tests, which include testing for addition, multiplication, and multiply-add modules.
-For the detailed list of test files, simply list the files under $HOME/sim/HardFloat/test directory*
+For the detailed list of test files, simply execute the following command*

+$ ls $HOME/sim/HardFloat/test directory